List of ATK players

 ATK (previously known as Atlético de Kolkata), was an Indian football club based in Kolkata, West Bengal, that played in Indian Super League.
 It was established on 7 May 2014 as the first team in the Indian Super League, and played its home games at the Salt Lake Stadium.
-The club was merged with Mohun Bagan to form Mohun Bagan FC on 1 June 2020.
+The club was merged with Mohun Bagan AC to form Mohun Bagan Super Giant on 1 June 2020.